lino-framework/book/docs/specs/human.rst

 >>> test("2002-04-05")
 16 years

-When you are 16 and your birthday is tomorrow, then today you are still 16:
+When your birthday is tomorrow and you get 17 years old, then today you are still 16:

 >>> test("2002-06-12")